junxit/us-congress-bills-117/bill.md

     - **(A)** in the subsection heading, by striking “Federal Advisory Committee Act” and inserting “Chapter 10 of Title 5, United States Code”; and
     - **(B)** in text, by striking “The Federal Advisory Committee Act (5 U.S.C.
 App.)” and inserting “Chapter 10 of title 5, United States Code,”.
   - **(65)** Section 25(m)(4) of the National Institute of Standards and Technology Act (15 U.S.C.
 278k(m)(4)) is amended—
-    - **(A)** in the paragraph heading, by striking “FACA applicability” and inserting â€œApplicability of chapter 10 of title 5, united states code,â€;
+    - **(A)** in the paragraph heading, by striking “FACA applicability” and inserting “Applicability of chapter 10 of title 5, United States Code,”;
     - **(B)** in subparagraph (A), by striking “the Federal Advisory Committee Act (5 U.S.C.
 App.).” and inserting “chapter 10 of title 5, United States Code.”; and
     - **(C)** in subparagraph (B), by striking “Section 14 of the Federal Advisory Committee Act” and inserting “Section 1013 of title 5, United States Code,”.
   - **(66)** Section 7(b) of the Small Business Computer Security and Education Act of 1984 (Public Law 98–362, 15 U.S.C.
 633 note) is amended by striking “the Federal Advisory Committee Act.” and inserting “chapter 10 of title 5, United States Code.”.